Fat Man: Early decisions

 The feasibility of a plutonium bomb was questioned in 1942.
 Wallace Akers, the director of the British "Tube Alloys" project, told James Bryant Conant on 14 November that James Chadwick had "concluded that plutonium might not be a practical fissionable material for weapons because of impurities".
-Conant consulted Ernest Lawrence and Arthur Compton, who acknowledged that their scientists at Berkeley and Chicago respectively knew about the problem, but they could offer no ready solution.
+Conant consulted Ernest Lawrence and Arthur Compton, who acknowledged that their scientists at Berkeley and Chicago, respectively, knew about the problem, but they could offer no ready solution.
 Conant informed Manhattan Project director Brigadier General Leslie R. Groves Jr., who in turn assembled a special committee consisting of Lawrence, Compton, Oppenheimer, and McMillan to examine the issue.
 The committee concluded that any problems could be overcome simply by requiring higher purity.

 Oppenheimer reviewed his options in early 1943 and gave priority to the gun-type weapon, but he created the E-5 Group at the Los Alamos Laboratory under Seth Neddermeyer to investigate implosion as a hedge against the threat of pre-detonation.
 Implosion-type bombs were determined to be significantly more efficient in terms of explosive yield per unit mass of fissile material in the bomb, because compressed fissile materials react more rapidly and therefore more completely.
 Nonetheless, it was decided that the plutonium gun would receive the bulk of the research effort, since it was the project with the least uncertainty involved.
 It was assumed that the uranium gun-type bomb could be easily adapted from it.

 Naming

-The gun-type and implosion-type designs were codenamed "Thin Man" and "Fat Man" respectively.
+The gun-type and implosion-type designs were codenamed "Thin Man" and "Fat Man", respectively.
 These code names were created by Robert Serber, a former student of Oppenheimer's who worked on the Manhattan Project.
 He chose them based on their design shapes; the Thin Man was a very long device, and the name came from the Dashiell Hammett detective novel The Thin Man and series of movies.
 The Fat Man was round and fat and was named after Sydney Greenstreet's character in Hammett's The Maltese Falcon.
-Little Boy came last as a variation of Thin Man.
+The Little Boy uranium gun-type design came later and was named only to contrast with the Thin Man.
+Los Alamos's Thin Man and Fat Man code names were adopted by the United States Army Air Forces in their involvement in the Manhattan Project, codenamed Silverplate.
+A cover story was devised that Silverplate was about modifying a Pullman car for use by President Franklin Roosevelt (Thin Man) and United Kingdom Prime Minister Winston Churchill (Fat Man) on a secret tour of the United States.
+Air Forces personnel used the code names over the phone to make it sound as though they were modifying a plane for Roosevelt and Churchill.